workflow-engine-service/core/docs/configs.md

 ## redis `optional`

 define some redis server connections used for redis type of state action
+> if you not use any redis server, redis server in dokcer compose not be loaded!
 ```
 "redis": {
     "redis1": {